alanchenchen/v-scroller/README.md

 > Notice:while switching horizonalMode,only upLoad is abled to work,it shows that scroll-right infinite loading also the emit event name is the same to `upLoad`.

 #### emit events
-* `downFresh `   when you pull down your container at the top border,write your logic in it usually write the ajax.Make sure the `isDownFresh` prop is `true`.
+* `downFresh(done) `   when you pull down your container at the top border,write your logic in it usually write the ajax.Make sure the `isDownFresh` prop is `true`.`done` should be called while you finish the ajax .
-* `upLoad `   when you scroll your container at the bottom border,write your logic in it usually write the ajax.Make sure the `isUpLoad` prop is `true`.
+* `upLoad(done) `   when you scroll your container at the bottom border,write your logic in it usually write the ajax.Make sure the `isUpLoad` prop is `true`.`done` should be called while you finish the ajax.
+However if `horizonalMode` enabled, there isn't `done` available!
 * `beforeScroll `  before you scroll just mean you touch the container.
 * `scroll `  when you're scrolling the container.
 * `afterScroll `  after you scroll just mean you raise your finger from the container.

 #### plugin methods
-> Notice:You have to add `ref` to the component `scroller` and then use this.$refs to get following methods.
+> Notice:You have to add `ref` to the component `scroller` and then use `this.$refs` to get following methods.

 * `closeLoad (Function) `  no param,forbid infinite loading animation,usually use when your ajax finished.
 * `refreshLoad(Function) ` no param,refresh infinite loading .